 Snohomish County Public Utility District #1 (District) is building upon its efforts to study and develop the Puget Sound Tidal Energy Demonstration Project in the Admiralty Inlet, a site that has been identified as one of the largest tidal hydrokinetic resources in the United States.
 This phase of the project involves the deployment, operation, monitoring, and evaluation of two 6-meter diameter Open-Centre Turbines developed and manufactured by OpenHydro Group Ltd. with a capacity of 250 kilowatts each.
 While the turbines will be connected to the grid and produce a modest amount of energy, the primary purpose of the project is to gather data to advance the viability of commercial tidal energy generation from technical, economic, social, and environmental standpoints.
-The evaluation covers a three-year operational period and provides data that is critical to the responsible advancement of commercial scale tidal energy in the United States.
+The evaluation covers a three-year operational period and provides data that are critical to the responsible advancement of commercial-scale tidal energy in the United States.
 Successful tidal energy demonstration at Admiralty Inlet may enable significant commercial development of hydrokinetic energy elsewhere in Puget Sound and in other regions of the United States, resulting in important benefits for both the Northwest region and the country as a whole.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Sound & Sea Advanced Anchoring Technology \$239,899 FY10 MHK Technology Washington, Technology, Inc. Readiness Advancement British Columbia Initiative FOA
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Sound & Sea Technology, Inc. Advanced Anchoring Technology \$239,899 FY10 MHK Technology Readiness Advancement Initiative FOA Washington

-Sound & Sea Technology is working on an alternative and novel solution for an anchor system.
+Sound & Sea Technology worked on an alternative and novel solution for an anchor system.
 Anchoring and mooring systems for MHK energy systems constitute a portion of the overall cost of an installed MHK system.
 Improvements in anchoring can provide a significant reduction in the cost per installed kilowatt of MHK systems.
 Sound & Sea Technology's solution uses grouted pile anchor technology, which is commonly used in terrestrial construction projects.
-The project expects to prove the new anchoring concept, improve the technology required to remotely attach MHK anchoring systems, and develop a quality control and certification procedure to validate deep underwater grouted pile anchor installations.
-Development of this techology is expected to reduce the capital and installation costs of MHK systems by providing a more flexible anchoring technology suitable for varying water and sea bottom conditions.
+This project proved the new anchoring concept, improved the technology required to remotely attach MHK anchoring systems, and developed a quality control and certification procedure to validate deep underwater grouted pile anchor installations.
+Development of this technology will reduce the capital and installation costs of MHK systems by providing a more flexible anchoring technology suitable for varying water and sea bottom conditions.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Sunlight Photonics, Inc. Tidal Energy System for \$399,990 FY10 MHK Technology New Jersey On-shore Power Generation Readiness Advancement Initiative FOA
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Sunlight Photonics, Inc. Tidal Energy System for Onshore Power Generation \$399,990 FY10 MHK Technology Readiness Advancement Initiative FOA New Jersey

-Sunlight Photonics is demonstrating the proof of concept for a new, efficient, and robust Hydraulic Energy Transfer (HET) system that eliminates the primary technology problems of sub-sea electronics corrosion and high-ratio gear failure that has plagued MHK electric generation to date.
-The HET concept, originally proposed and published by Sunlight Photonics' partner, the National Aeronautics and Space Administration Jet Propulsion Laboratory (JPL), is an extension of work by JPL on ocean energy submersibles currently being tested for the U.S. Navy.
+Sunlight Photonics successfully demonstrated the proof of concept for a new, efficient, and robust Hydraulic Energy Transfer (HET) system that eliminates the primary technology problems of subsea electronics corrosion and high-ratio gear failure that has plagued MHK electric generation to date.
+The HET concept, originally proposed and published by Sunlight Photonics' partner, the National Aeronautics and Space Administration Jet Propulsion Laboratory (JPL), is an extension of work by JPL on ocean energy submersibles being tested for the U.S. Navy.
 A systems and cost analysis by JPL has shown that this hydraulic energy transfer system is more efficient and less costly than comparable conventional tidal energy systems.
-Building on this work, Sunlight Photonics, JPL, and other partners will demonstrate a 15 kilowatt system and define a clear path for scale-up and commercialization.
-The project model will validate design predictions and system level functionality.
-The critical subsystems have been integrated and are currently under test at the Mechanical Engineering Department at Rutgers University, including immersion tank tests.
-The proposed system is expected to be efficient, low-maintenance, and inexpensive, while also being applicable to tidal, current, river and wave energy, as well as adaptable for offshore wind energy.
-In addition, the HET systems are expected to provide an attractive option for energy storage issues found in smart grid development.
+Building on this work, Sunlight Photonics, JPL, and other partners demonstrated a 15-kilowatt system and defined a clear path for scale-up and commercialization.
+The project model validated design predictions and system-level functionality.
+The critical subsystems have been integrated and tested at the Mechanical Engineering Department at Rutgers University, including immersion tank tests.
+The system is efficient, low-maintenance, and inexpensive, while also being applicable to tidal, current, river, and wave energy, as well as adaptable for offshore wind energy.
+In addition, the HET provided an attractive option for energy-storage issues found in smart grid development.